Difference Between Rifle and Shotgun

 A wide range of shotguns is available in the market.
 Some of them are – semi-automatic, fully automatic, pump-action and lever-action.

 If you shoot one shot, the fire will contain dozens of small pellets.
-This gun is very popular among the people who carry weapons for self-protection.
+This gun is trendy among people who carry weapons for self-protection.

 One can also use this gun to shoot at the moving prey in the air.
 This is the reason the shotgun is popular among hunters.

-Not only in personal defence, but the shotgun is widely used in the sports like trap shooting and sporting clays discs.
+Not only in personal defence, the shotgun is widely used in sports like trap shooting and sporting clays discs.

 Main Differences Between Rifle and Shotgun

-1. A rifle will always be heavier than a shotgun, and a shotgun is light in weight.
+1. A rifle will always be heavier than a shotgun, and a gun is light in weight.

 2. Rifles can hit their target 75 to 100 yards away, while shotguns can only reach up to 50 yards.

-3. The bore of a rifle is spiral, but the shotgun always possesses smoothbore.
+3. The bore of a rifle is spiral, but the shotgun always possesses a smoothbore.

-4. A rifle can be used in firing only one lead, but on the contrary, a shotgun can fire small leads in dozens.
+4. A rifle can be used to fire only one lead, but on the contrary, a shotgun can fire small leads in dozens.

 5. When it comes to long-range targets, rifles are very useful, and in short-range, shotguns appear to be more helpful.

-6. When it comes to shooting at stationary targets, rifles should get chosen, but to shoot at moving prey in the air, shotguns will work more effectively.
+6. When it comes to shooting at stationary targets, rifles should be chosen, but shotguns will work more effectively to shoot at moving prey in the air.

-7. The shot of the rifle relies on a regulated declaration, while the shot of the shotgun counts on the energy provided by the fixed shell.
+7. The rifle’s shot relies on a regulated declaration, while the shot of the shotgun counts on the energy provided by the fixed shell.

 Difference Between Rifle and Shotgun